Cyberlorians/Articles/AADCCloudSync-Hardened.md

 CloudSync should be installed on an on-premises member server (can be an Azure IaaS VM as well), Windows 2016 and later.
 This member server should be a member of the Tier0 (Identity Tier) or installing the agent on a Domain Controller is supported.

-*Disclaimer:* Installing CloudSync on Domain Controllers gives the organization default high availability, less patch management and member server life cycle.
+*Disclaimer:* Installing CloudSync on Domain Controllers gives the organization default high availability, less patch management and a smaller footprint on server life cycle.
 Albeit, if the organization does NOT allow the installation of CloudSync on the traditional Domain Controller, please continue to install on a Tier0 member server.

 If your domain is NOT using gmsa(Group Managed Service Accounts), you need to Create the Key Distribution Services KDS Root Key seen.
 More info [here](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/create-the-key-distribution-services-kds-root-key).
 This is a prerequisite for using gMSA.
 If you are using gMSA, skip this step.